Biomedical-Imaging-Group/GlobalBioIm/Doc/source/infos.rst

   >> tic;y=H*x;toc;
   Elapsed time is 0.083087 seconds.

-Here, one can appreciate the effect of this *memoize* option.
-To observe the effect of the *precomputation* option, we instantiate a :class:`CostL2` object which we combine with our convolution operator and for which we activate the *precomputation* option.
+Here, one can appreciate the effect of the *memoize* option.
+To observe the effect of the *precomputation* option, we instantiate a :class:`CostL2` object and we combine it with our convolution operator.
+Moreover, we activate the *precomputation* option for the resulting :class:`CostL2Composition` object.

 .. code:: matlab